 6:8 Be not ye therefore like unto them: for your Father knoweth what things ye have need of, before ye ask him.
-Jesus' implication was, don't be like people we've just spoken of (the heathen) who think they can influence God with babbling words, repeating requests that are not offered with a sincere heart.
+Jesus' implication was: don't be like those who pray in vain repetition (the heathen); who think they can influence God with babbling words, repeating requests so that they can be heard.
 Why?
-The believer's Father knows us better than we think He knows us, even before we ask.
+The Father knows us better than we think He knows us, even before we ask.
 Then why should we pray they ask?
 Prayer is not man's attempt to change the will of God.
 God's method of changing our will is to bring it into conformity with His will because prayer changes people.
 Prayer, in the life of the true believer, is an act of total confidence and assurance in the plan and purpose of God.
 It is not an expression of panic and separation for God to help us.
-Because first of all, God knows the need of the believer and God is the believer's Father.
+Because first of all, God knows the need of the believer, and God is the believer's Father.